Solo Yo

-"Solo Yo" (English: "Only Me") is a vocal duet credited to Mexican singer Sofía Reyes and Dominican-American singer Prince Royce.
+"Solo Yo" (transl.
+"Only Me") is a vocal duet credited to Mexican singer Sofía Reyes and Dominican-American singer Prince Royce.
 The song was released on January 29, 2016 as the third single from Reyes debut studio album, Louder!
 (2017).
 It received a Lo Nuestro nomination for Pop/Rock Song of the Year.

 An English version was released on March 11, 2016 under the title "Nobody But Me".